seanslma/maki/PowerBI/VirtualRelationship/UseRelationship.md

 # USERELATIONSHIP

-Will activate the n-n relationshi.
+Will activate the n-n relationship.
 Best to set the filter direction.

 ```
 TotalFee = CALCULATE(